The blizzard is just one reason behind the operational meltdown at Southwest Airlines

 The family flew out on the 21st, and planned to fly home on Christmas Eve.
 Just before they departed for the airport, Lenz checked his phone app "to make sure everything was good."

 The agent reassured him, and even moved the flight to the 27th.
-"But that's when everything started to get cancelled," he says — including his Tuesday flight.
+"But that's when everything started to get canceled," he says — including his Tuesday flight.

 Finally, the family decided to rent a car and drive back to Denver — a 26-hour drive.
 "There's a place about halfway through in Illinois that's 13 hours from here and 13 hours from from Denver.
 So our goal is to take a quick breather at the hotel and then pick it up again so we can be there Thursday night," Lenz says.